-Students attending nursing school online in Texas plan to pursue a fast-growing healthcare position.
-There are nearly 3,000,000 registered nurses in the U.S., and the Bureau of Labor Statistics projects a 15% job growth for RNs by 2026 — twice the growth rate of the average occupation.
-Texas is home to the second-largest number of registered nurses, with the Houston and Dallas metro areas boasting particularly high numbers of RNs.
-Still, Texas faces a nursing shortage .
-The Texas Nurses Association projects there will be 60,000 unfilled nursing positions by 2030.
+Students attending nursing school online in Texas prepare themselves to enter a fast-growing field.
+The U.S. boasts nearly 3 million registered nurses (RN), and the Bureau of Labor Statistics (BLS) projects a 15% job growth for RNs by 2026.
+Texas is home to the second-largest number of RNs, with the Houston and Dallas metro areas boasting particularly high numbers of RNs.
+Still, Texas faces a nursing shortage across all types of nursing.
+The Texas Nurses Association projects 60,000 unfilled nursing positions by 2030.

 Though Texas RNs earn slightly lower than the national average of $68,000 per year, specializing in fields such as geriatrics or cardiology results in higher salaries.
-Texas students can take advantage of the growth in the nursing field by earning an online nursing degree.
+Texas students can take advantage of the field's growth by earning an online nursing degree.

 How to Become a Nurse in Texas

-To become a registered nurse, individuals must complete an on-campus or online nursing degree program, such as those offered through nursing colleges in Texas.
-After completing nursing school in Texas, aspiring nurses must pass the NCLEX-RN and submit to a criminal background check.
+To become an RN, individuals must complete an on-campus or online nursing program, such as those offered through nursing colleges in Texas.
+After completing a nursing school in Texas, aspiring nurses must pass the NCLEX-RN and submit to a criminal background check.
 In Texas, the NCLEX-RN costs $100, plus a $186 endorsement fee.
-The Texas State Board of Nursing provides a list of NCLEX-RN pass rates by school; the state’s pass rate exceeds the national average.
+The Texas State Board of Nursing (BON) provides a list of NCLEX-RN pass rates by school.
+Texas' pass rate exceeds the national average.

 To prepare students for licensure, online nursing programs in Texas require clinical practice on an approved site.
-Therefore, online nursing degrees are rarely offered as fully online programs.
-Most associate degree and bachelor's degree programs at nursing schools in Texas require applicants to pass an admissions exam and meet general requirements.
-ASN programs take 12 to 24 months, and BSN programs take about four years.
+Therefore, students can seldom find fully online nursing programs.
+Most associate degree and bachelor's programs at nursing schools in Texas require applicants to pass an admissions exam and meet general requirements.
+MSN programs take one to two years to complete, and BSN programs take about four years.
 Nursing degree coursework includes science classes, general education courses, nursing classes, and clinicals.

 Graduates of nursing schools in Texas must pass the NCLEX-RN to earn licensure.
-Online nursing degree programs prepare students to pass the exam, which costs $100 and takes six hours.
+Online nursing programs prepare students to pass the exam, which costs $100 and takes six hours.
 Most successful test takers also study daily for at least two months prior to the exam.
-The Texas Board of Nursing grants licensure to candidates who complete an approved nursing program, pass the NCLEX-RN, and pass a criminal background check.
+The Texas BON grants licensure to candidates who complete an approved nursing program, pass the NCLEX-RN, and pass a criminal background check.
 Jobs, while plentiful, are not guaranteed to any nurse.

 Nursing Licensure in Texas

-The NCLEX-RN, which is required for licensure, tests entry-level nursing practices and nursing-related information.
-To be eligible to take the NCLEX-RN, students must complete an accredited nursing degree program — an ASN, BSN, or diploma program.
+The NCLEX-RN, a licensure requirement, tests entry-level nursing practices and nursing-related information.
+To be eligible to take the NCLEX-RN, students must complete an accredited ASN, BSN, or diploma program.
 At Texas nursing schools, approved BSN programs include nursing practice coursework, science classes, and clinical components.
-Graduates of online BSN programs in Texas have more career options than ASN or diploma holders.
+Graduates of online BSN programs in Texas enjoy more career options than ASN or diploma holders.

-The Texas Board of Nursing licenses nurses in Texas.
-After passing the NCLEX-RN, students undergo a background check; felony convictions or unresolved criminal charges may eliminate a prospective nurse.
+The Texas BON licenses nurses in the state.
+After passing the NCLEX-RN, students undergo a background check.
+Felony convictions or unresolved criminal charges may eliminate a prospective nurse.
 Once licensed in Texas, nurses can practice in a Nurse Licensure Compact (NLC) state.
 Likewise, nurses licensed in an NLC state may transfer their license to Texas.

 Nursing Licensing Costs in Texas